HackYourFuture/HTML-CSS/Week2/MAKEME.md

 After you've finished your todo list it's time to show us what you got!
 The homework you have to submit this week is the following:

 1. GIT exercise (the URL of the remote `favorite-cmd-commands` repository)
-2. A link to your repository of your cloned website
+2. A link to your repository of your copied website
-3. A link to your *deployed* cloned website
+3. A link to your *deployed* copied website

 Go through the [guide](../hand-in-homework-guide.md) to learn how to submit your homework.